cultureandempire/cultureandempire.github.io/cande.md

 While copyright and patent law can be very profitable for the owners, those profits are always taken at a larger cost to society.
 Economists have difficulty showing this, yet it's not for lack of data.
 Rather, working on this topic is a dangerous career move.
 Economists, like most ordinary people, have to feed their families and pay their mortgages.
 Very few have done extensive research into the real costs of the copyright and patent systems.
 The European Patent Office makes a habit of buying up economists who start to look at the economics of the patent system.

 I'll explore patent and copyright in more detail in “Wealth of Nations”.
-For now, I want to look at how they affect our freedom to share knowledge on-line, why that matters, and what I think the outcome will be.
+For now, I want to look at how they affect our freedom to share knowledge on line, why that matters, and what I think the outcome will be.

 Thanks to the music and movie industries, "sharing" has been turned into an accusation and even a criminal offense in many countries.
 Among the hip and leading-edge, the "Would you steal a car?" propaganda clip is a joke.
 "Would you download a car to your 3D printer?" they ask, mocking the bookseller's claim that copying culture is a form of theft.
 Yet for the majority of people, the threat of disconnection, prison, or massive fines because someone shared a few songs by accident on the family WiFi is real and frightening.
 The outcome of this is that, while people are confident in sharing photos of their cats and kids, they're less keen on stepping outside the walled gardens that Facebook and its ilk provide.